clarklindev/threejourney/29-shaders-raging-sea/readme.md

 - lower the elevation - retrieve and use the uBigWavesElevation uniform in the vertex shader (makes values go from -0.2 to 0.2)
 - create a elevation variable in order to use it later to colorize the waves.
 - add uBigWavesElevation to Dat.GUI
+- FREQUENCY - we want to control the frequency on the x AND z axes
+  - create a uBigWavesFrequency uniform with a Vector2.
+- retrieve the uniform and apply it in the sin() with only the x
+- use the y property of uBigWavesFrequency to add waves on the z axis, we are going to multiply them.
+- add the x and y properties of uBigWavesFrequency to Dat.GUI

 ### Shaders .glsl
 /src/shaders/water/vertex.glsl